 Best cozy coffee shops in Vancouver, BC

 Check out this list of the best cafes and best coffee shops in Vancouver.
-All the cafes named below are on the map so you can see which ones are closed to your neck of the woods!
+All the cafes named below are on this map so you can see which ones are close to your neck of the woods!